luxfi/LPs/LPs/lp-7103-mpc-lss---multi-party-computation-linear-secret-sharing-with-dynamic-resharing.md

 ### Compatibility

 LSS integrates with existing Lux infrastructure:
-- Compatible with M-Chain for MPC operations
+- Compatible with T-Chain for MPC operations
 - Works alongside CGG21 for ECDSA when needed

 ## Specification